taknight-101/taknight-101/README.md

 * Software Architecture: Experienced in designing and implementing scalable, maintainable, and efficient software solutions across diverse platforms.

 * DevOps Mindset: Committed to the principles of continuous integration and delivery, with a strong focus on automation to enhance developer productivity and streamline operations.

+* Cybersecurity Enthusiast: Dedicated to secure coding practices, with a strong interest in identity and access management, as well as web and mobile application penetration testing.

 * Problem Solving: Avid problem solver with a keen eye for detail, dedicated to finding innovative solutions to complex challenges.